2023 Alaska International Senior Games set to kick off next weekend

 August 13

-Table Tennis (women’s singles and men’s doubles)- UAF Student Rec Center at 9:00 a.m.
+Table Tennis (women’s singles and men’s doubles) — UAF Student Rec Center at 9 a.m.

-Table Tennis (men’s singles and women’s doubles)- UAF Student Rec Center at 11:00 a.m.
+Table Tennis (men’s singles and women’s doubles) — UAF Student Rec Center at 11 a.m.

 Contact Caleb Jones at (907) 459-7530 or at cjones@newsminer.com.